Edward J. DeBartolo Jr.: Financial and legal troubles

-Hall of Fame offensive tackle Anthony Muñoz of the Cincinnati Bengals attended a celebrity flag-football game at Candlestick Park in 2014 — the last event before the 49ers' old home was torn — where he said:
+Hall of Fame offensive tackle Anthony Muñoz of the Cincinnati Bengals attended a celebrity flag football game at Candlestick Park in 2014 — the last football event before the 49ers' old home was torn down, where he said:

 The final touchdown pass, there were probably 30,000 people in that stadium viewing a bunch of old guys playing a flag football game, but to see (Montana) throw to (DeBartolo) for the final touchdown there and to hear the fans go crazy and to see the admiration from these former players like Ronnie Lott and Joe Montana; that to me was impressive ... to me, that's what it's all about.

 On February 18, 2020, President Donald Trump granted DeBartolo a presidential pardon.

 Personal life

 DeBartolo was born and raised in Youngstown, Ohio, the son of Marie Patricia (Montani) and Edward J. DeBartolo Sr., a real estate developer.
 He went to high school at Cardinal Mooney.

 DeBartolo and his wife, Candy, have three daughters: Lisa, Nicole, and Tiffanie.
 Tiffanie is an author and the director of the film Dream for an Insomniac (1996).
 In 2007, DeBartolo co-founded Brooks-DeBartolo Collegiate High School in Tampa, Florida with fellow Pro Football Hall of Fame member Derrick Brooks.

 DeBartolo also has a half-brother, Edward M. Kobel, who is the current president and COO of DeBartolo Development.

 DeBartolo's mother was Marie Patricia Montani DeBartolo, in whose honor the DeBartolo Performing Arts Center at the University of Notre Dame was posthumously dedicated.

+On December 1, 2024, Donald Trump nominated DeBartolo's son-in-law Chad Chronister, Sheriff of Hillsborough County, FL, as head of the U.S. Drug Enforcement Administration but Chronister withdrew his name from consideration a few days later.